lapism/search/README.md

 # SearchView
-NEXT BIG VERSION IN DEVELOPMENT !
+NEXT BIG VERSION IN DEVELOPMENT.
+But it will not be any time soon :-P.

 Persistent SearchView Library in Material Design.
 It supports layout like section My apps in Google Play Store.